DamonMohammadbagher/NativePayload_ARP2/README.md

 # NativePayload_ARP2.sh

-DATA Sending via ARP Broadcast Traffic by "Vid tag" to all systems in (LAN) and using "NativePayload_ARP2.sh" script.
+Simple Script "NativePayload_ARP2.sh" for Sending DATA via ARP Bcast Traffic to all systems in (LAN) by "Vid" tag

 # Method 1: Using NativePayload_ARP2.sh both Sides